HNS Finder

 Several thousand substances are included on these lists and many are covered under more than one category of the Convention definitions of HNS.

-Many chemicals and substances have several names or synonyms that can be used to describe them.
-The primary name used to describe a substance or chemical in the IMO Codes is the Proper Shipping Name (PSN) for those listed in the IMDG Code, the Product Name (PN) for those substances listed in the IBC Code or the IGC Code, and the Bulk Cargo Shipping Name (BCSN) for those listed in the IMSBC Code.
 In many cases, these are identical for the same substance, but, in some cases, they are not, and a primary name used in one code may be a synonym used in another code.
 The HNS Finder generally uses the appropriate primary name for substances as reflected in the relevant code, although, in certain cases, this may sometimes default to a broader form of the name to assist with identification.

 HNS can be sub-divided into different categories.
 For instance, they may be categorised by their physical state (gases, liquids and solids) or by the potential hazards that they present (flammable, explosive, toxic, corrosive or reactive).
 The 2010 HNS Convention distinguishes substances based on whether they are transported in bulk or in packaged form.